fgeorges/company-marklogic/README.md

 ## Dev notes

-See `tools/make-tables.xq` in order to generate the XQuery and Javascript tables.
+See `tools/make-tables.xq` in order to generate the XQuery and JavaScript tables.

 **TODO**: Add the docstring for each function (see `company-backends` docstring for more info.)